google/binexport/README.md

 #### Prerequisites

-The preferred build environment is Mac OS X 10.15 "Catalina" using Xcode
+The preferred build environment is macOS 12 "Monterey" using Xcode
-12. Using macOS 11 "Big Sur" should also work.
+14. Using macOS 13 "Ventura" should also work.

 After installing the Developer Tools, make sure to install the command-line tools as well: